Process & Criteria | Suggested Activities | State Guidelines

 Faculty members are required to complete flex hours by attending Scheduled Activities or completing Individual Activities.
 These are pre-paid hours, and forms must be submitted on time to avoid a pay dock.
 For flex hours:

 - Complete the activity and submit the Completed Activity Form

-- Full Time Faculty: between July 1 and week 15 in Spring semester.
+Full Time Faculty Time Frame: July 1 and week 12 of spring semester.

 Suggested Individual Activities

 - Part-time faculty can get up to 2 hours per semester for serving on a Cuyamaca committee.

 - Chair a campus committee for up to 5 hours of flex credit per semester (unless you are getting release time).

 - Part-time faculty can get hours for working on SLOs or SLO assessment - just submit a completed activity form.
 Document your work with a TracDat report or email from your department chair.

 - Department SLO training can be used for Professional Development.

 - Meet with Rhonda Bauerlein to work on instructional technology issues for up to 5 hours per semester.